pgarciacamou/react-context-consumer-hoc/README.md

 #### Arguments

 * `Context1[, Context2, ..., ContextN]` (*Comma-separated context list | required*): At least 1 context API is needed.
-The component will be wrapped in consumers from each of the context passed to `withContextAsProps`.
+The component will be wrapped with the consumers from each of the context passed to `withContextAsProps`.

-  All `react-context-consumer-hoc` APIs wrap the new component once at export, i.e. there is no further computation done afterward.
+  All `react-context-consumer-hoc` top-level APIs wrap the new component once at export, i.e. there is no further computation done afterward.

   > Note: in advanced scenarios where you need more control over the rendering performance, it is recommended to use `withContext`.
 In this case, you can pass a `mapContextToProps` function where you can specify which props from the context to *select* for a particular component instance.
 Most apps will not need this as long as the context doesn't change too often.
 One scenario could be if one of the context gets recomputed on every render but only a few really care about the changes.